alovajs/alovajs.github.io/tutorial/project/best-practice/middleware.md

 ## Delay update loading

-When the response is very fast, the loading status will flash once, which will bring a bad experience to the user.
-Delaying the loading update can make the loading status display after a period of time.
-If the response is completed within this period, it will not appear.
-Loading status.
-Let's implement a middleware with delayed update loading.
+When the response is very fast, the loading status flashes briefly, which gives a poor user experience.
+Delaying the loading update keeps the loading status hidden for a short period; if the response completes within that period, the loading status will not appear at all.
+Let's implement a middleware with delayed loading updates.

 ```javascript
 const delayLoadingMiddleware =